Foot drop is a term that refers to a weakening of the muscles that allow for flexing of the ankle and toes.

 Foot drop typically affects the muscles responsible for moving the ankle and foot upward, specifically the anterior tibialis, extensor halluces longus, and extensor digitorum longus.

-A quick way to test for foot drop is to try to walk on the heels.
-If this proves difficult, foot drop may be present.
+A quick test for foot drop is to try to walk on the heels.
+If this is difficult, foot drop may be present.

-While foot drop is a neuromuscular disorder that affects the nerves and muscles, it is not actually a disease in itself but rather a symptom of some other medical problem, possibly by a condition in the low back.
-The possibility that foot drop may be caused by a condition in the low back may be overlooked, but it is important to evaluate in order to pursue appropriate foot drop treatment.
+While foot drop is a neuromuscular disorder that affects the nerves and muscles, it is not actually a disease.
+It is a symptom of another underlying medical problem, possibly a condition in the lower back.

-- Foot drop is often a symptom of sciatica.
-See What You Need to Know About Sciatica
+Foot drop is often a symptom of sciatica: What You Need to Know About Sciatica

 In This Article:

 Key indicators of foot drop include a high steppage gait—having to lift the leg in an exaggerated fashion to keep from tripping—and/or difficulty walking on the heels with the front of the foot raised up.

 Anyone who suspects drop foot is advised to consult with a medical professional as soon as possible to seek appropriate treatment and avoid possible complications.